Thomas Nail: Works

 Nail's published work is divided into two primary books series.
 The first series is composed of six “core” books, each written with a similar organization on five major areas of philosophy: ontology, politics, aesthetics, science, and nature.
 Each book provides a theory, history, and contemporary case study of the kinetic method.
 The purpose of each book is to redefine its subject area from a kinetic or process materialist perspective.

 The Figure of the Migrant (2015) and Theory of the Border (2016) develop a theory and history of what he terms “kinopolitics” based on the study of patterns of social motion.
 Theory of the Image (2019) develops a “kinesthetics” of moving images in the arts.
-Theory of the Object (not yet published) develops a “kinemetrics” of moving objects in the sciences.
-Theory of the Earth (not yet published) develops a “geokinetics” of nature in motion, and Being and Motion (2018) develops an original historical ontology of motion.
+Theory of the Object (2021) develops a “kinemetrics” of moving objects in the sciences.
+Theory of the Earth (2021) develops a “geokinetics” of nature in motion, and Being and Motion (2018) develops an original historical ontology of motion.

 The second series is composed of several books, each written on a major historical precursor to the philosophy motion.
 This includes Lucretius, Karl Marx, and Virginia Woolf.
 Each book offers a kinetic interpretation and close reading of one of these figures as philosophers who made motion their fundamental starting point.
-They include Lucretius I: An Ontology of Motion, released in 2018; Lucretius II: An Ethics of Motion, 2020, Marx in Motion: A New Materialist Marxism, 2020.
+They include Lucretius I: An Ontology of Motion, 2018; Lucretius II: An Ethics of Motion, 2020; Lucretius III: A History of Motion, 2022; Marx in Motion: A New Materialist Marxism, 2020.